kayamy/nocode-mac-app/readme.md

 - Basic terminal command knowledge
   -  If you don't know how to navigate folders within your terminal, read [this](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands) first

-While all of this is possible on windows the setup of it is a bit different.
-For the sake of simplicity we'll be focussing on building Mac apps, on a macbook.

 ### Stuff we'll need to install

 - NodeJS